Haywire Custom Shop

 Has your guitar become a little difficult to play sometimes?
+Strings too tight?
+Strings high off the fret board in the middle?
 Does it sound, “out of tune”?
-Are the strings too high off the neck?
-Is the neck warped or bowed?
+Are the strings too high off the neck everywhere?
+Is the neck warped, humped or bowed?
 Are the tuning gears difficult to turn due to rusty moving parts?
-Probably?
+Are the frets scratchy and rough when you try and bend notes?
+Are the fret ends sharp?
 Maybe, your guitar needs an 8-Point tune up!

 A hard to play guitar could be a roadblock to your success as a musician, so if you want your guitar to play better and faster, let Haywire prep your guitar with our ” 8 Point Gig Ready Process”.

-It’s like getting it ready for the Daytona 500!
-This is the same process that we perform on all of our new instruments, and it will put your “baby” back in shape, and allow you to play fast and in tune up and down the fret board like never before!
+It’s like getting it ready for the best gig you’ve ever played!
+You want to look good and play well.
+Your guitar is your tool to get your musical point across.
+You want it sharp!
+Tune the whole guitar up!
+We’re musicians working for musicians-Let us tune it up for you!
+This is the same process that we perform on all of our new instruments, and it will put your “baby” back in shape and allow you to play fast, smoothly, comfortably, effortlessly and in tune up and down the fret board like never before!

 Bring your guitar back from the dead with a well-

 When is it necessary to “set up” a guitar?

 When a guitar is set up properly you’ll notice: The guitar will feel and sound its best all the strings will sound with exactly the notes they are supposed to.
 All notes will sound correct when played at each fret up and down the neck.
 The guitar will be easy to play.
 Strings will break less frequently.
 If a guitar plays easily and sounds its best then it’s easy for the player to feel the music and play well.

 What difference does a guitar set up make?